 How an Automatic Transmission works?

 The most popular type of automatic transmission in automobiles is the hydraulic type.
 However, the heavy-duty commercial and industrial vehicles use similar but larger devices for the purpose.
 The automatic transmission uses a fluid coupling in place of a friction clutch.
 It carries out the gear changes by hydraulically locking and unlocking the planetary gears.

 It is a fully automatic type of transmission.
-Hydra-matic drive combines the automatic four-speed forward and reverse geared transmissions.
+The hydra-matic drive combines the automatic four-speed forward and reverse geared transmissions.
 It uses a fluid flywheel such as the fluid coupling or the torque converter for the purpose.
 The geared transmission consists of three sets of constant-mesh helical planetary gears in series.
-Two sets of the planetary gears provide four forward gear ratios while it uses the other set for reverse.
-The fluid flywheel cushions the impact of automatic gear shifting and also to reduce the torque reactions of the engine.
+Two sets of the planetary gears provide four forward gear ratios while using the other set for reverse.
+The fluid flywheel cushions the impact of automatic gear shifting and reduces the engine's torque reactions.

 Components of an Automatic Transmission system:

 The main type of automatic transmission operates hydraulically.
 It uses a fluid coupling or torque converter and a set of planetary gears to provide a range of gear ratios.
 The Hydraulic automatic transmissions consist of three major components.
 They are - Torque converter, planetary gears, and hydraulic controls.